Thaekeh/new-portfolio/content/projects/trainthatbrain.md

 I think the UI is decent, but I plan on making improvements to make the app easier and more pleasant to use.
 I want to add a marketplace as well.
-This feature would allow users to add texts and flashcard-lists that other users made to their own account.
+This feature would allow users to add texts and flashcard-lists that other users made to their own accounts.
 This way users can easily create material that other users can benefit from.
-One user could, for example, create a flashcard-list called “250 most used Spanish words”, which would be a great start for a Spanish learner to use.
+One user could, for example, create a flashcard-list called “250 most-used Spanish words”, which would be a great start for a Spanish learner to use.
-Other users can go to the Marketplace, look for Spanish lists and add it to their own content.
+Other users can go to the Marketplace, look for Spanish lists, and add it to their own content.
 Once added, users can change the content all they want.
-If users want to, they can give it anywhere from a 1-star to 5-star rating.
+If users want to, they can give it anywhere from a 1-star to a 5-star rating.
 Lists and texts with higher star ratings will be found higher in searches on the Marketplace.

 ### My Regrets
 In choosing my tech stack, I don’t really have any regrets.
-I might choose a different UI component library (or none at all) in my next project, because it can be limiting.
+I might choose a different UI component library (or none at all) in my next project because it can be limiting.
-But for this project it was great to get started.
+But for this project, it was great to get started.

 I will certainly use Vue and Nuxt in my upcoming projects.
-The ease of use and the variety of features available is great for quicker and better developing.
+The ease of use and the variety of features available is great for quicker and better development.

 Firebase has been great for my purposes in this project and I would really like to use it in my future projects.

-All by all, I am very happy with everything I've learned over the last few months and I'm looking forward to learn more about webdevelopment and to improve my skills.
+All in all, I am very happy with everything I've learned over the last few months and I'm looking forward to learning more about web development and improving my skills.
-If you have any questions, feel free to send me a <a href="/#contact" style="color: black">message</a>